freezeghost/T-Display_MrClock/README.md

 can be up to 15 sec.
-Last row in display shows few statuses: strength of WiFi signal with showing disconection mode C - client, S - server, A - stand alone.
-At the moment is only C - client In long gap can be diplayed red "!
+Last row in display shows few statuses: strength of WiFi signal with showing disconection mode C - client, S - server, A - stand alone (shown only when WiFi is off and clock mode in server mode).
+In long gap can be diplayed red "!
 UPD !" - signaling availability of firmware update here at github.
 Small number in right bottom coner showing speed of MrClock / timekeeper in fact fastspeed clock.